MP calls for answers to cause of Brixton Academy ‘crowd crush’

 An MP has called for answers to what led to a suspected crowd crush at a concert at the O2 Academy Brixton, stating that “ticketing and security procedures have not performed as they should have”.

-Three people are in a critical condition and one person has been arrested following the incident during a show by Nigerian artist Asake at the south London venue on Thursday night.
+Three people are in a critical condition and one person has been arrested following the incident where a large crowd attempted to gain entry without tickets to a show by Nigerian artist Asake at the south London venue.

 Florence Eshalomi, Labour MP for Vauxhall, said in a statement posted on Twitter: “It is very clear ticketing and security procedures have not performed as they should have for this incident to have occurred.